AvisonLi/crawlers-of-plane/README.md

 this is an app that uses crawlers to get information of planes from 3 websites

-pls pip install all modules before you use it to make it workable
+pls pip install all modules before you use it which can make it workable

 * download the zip file if you wanna use
 * The map function was removed because of safety problems